xiaodi17/github-nextjs/README.md

 # github-nextjs
-mimic github repo with nextjs and Koa
+This project is a mimic github built with nextjs and Koa.
+You can log into your own github account and view your repositories and stars.
+You can also search for other people's github.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.